SamLee0257/Team5_AI_Project/README.md

 Team 5 final project on the use of AI in Human Resource activities.

-**Authors:** Thomas Lavelle, Drew Messick, and Marshall Pender, Sam Lee
+**Authors:** HAS TO BE LINKED TO OUR ACTUAL GITHUB and readme profile description

 **Project Scope**